dragonlock2/matthewtran.com/README.md

 # matthewtran.com

 Stuff that's deployed on matthewtran.com.
+Tested on Ubuntu Server 22.04.3 LTS.

 ## setup

-Tested on Ubuntu Server 22.04.3 LTS.

-### port forwarding

 Forward the following ports to the server.